williamsnichols/DAT_20_Students/gblasius/Assignment3/DAT_20_NYC_Assignment3_GPB.md

 ### **i) What credit card borrower characteristics are the most predictive of default?**

-For example, you can break down a population of credit card borrowers by income and calculate the conditional probability of default for each particular income ‘bracket.’As well, one could calculate the conditional probability of default over a number of different borrower characteristics.
+One can stratify a population of credit card borrowers by income and calculate the conditional probability of default for each particular income ‘bracket.’As well, one could calculate the conditional probability of default over a number of different borrower characteristics.
 This is particularly useful in investing in structured credit or any other portfolio strategy.

-**ii) Detecting causes of disease in a large population
+**ii) Detecting possible causes of disease in a large population**

-One could test a population and relationships between characteristics of people who contract a disease and those who do not.
+One can test a population and relationships between characteristics of people who contract a disease and those who do not.

-**iii)

 ### **NEW WORDS:**
 * Support Vector Machine